vvsrrSunny/food-table/README.md

 * [Setup](#setup)

 ## General info
 The project populates the details of the food items in an interactive table.
 The UI lets you add a new item to the table with a beautiful pop up.
 The table can be sorted by column.
 We can search for the data too.
-As per the limitations we have used only plain CSS instead of using tailwind CSS etc.
+As per the limitations we have completed the project in 3 hours and used only plain CSS instead of using tailwind CSS or Bootstrap.

 ## Technologies
 Project is created with: